Habibullah (Bagram detainee)

 Captain Christopher Beiring, commander of the 377th Military Police Company, directed their troops at the Bagram Collection Point to confine their captives with their arms handcuffed above their heads in order to deprive them of sleep.

 Lt.
 Gen. Daniel K. McNeill was later quoted in the press denying that Bagram prisoners had been chained to the ceiling or held in chains attached to the ceiling.

 Their troops routinely kneed their captives in the side of their thighs.
 They called these "compliance blows".
-During a Criminal Investigation Division inquiry their troops claimed they had been told—incorrectly—that this kind of blow was a legal, authorized use of force.
+During a Criminal Investigation Division inquiry, their troops claimed they had been told—incorrectly—that this kind of blow was a legal, authorized use of force.

 Causes of death

 Habibullah's autopsy was performed two days after his death, and classed his death as a homicide.

 Dr. Ingwerson said the cause of death was "Pulmonary embolism due to blunt force injury to the legs."

 But this did not prevent the GIs staffing the prison from continuing to use these "compliance blows", and a second Afghan, Dilawar, died four days later, on December 10, 2002, under practically identical circumstances.
-Dr. Elizabeth Rouse, the coroner for Dilawar, the other murder victim, said she had seen similar damage to a man whose legs had been run over by a bus.
+Dr. Elizabeth Rouse, the coroner for Dilawar, said she had seen similar damage to a man whose legs had been run over by a bus.